amq92/simple_slurm/README.md

 ```

 This example would result in output files of the form `65541_15.out`.
 Here the job submission ID is `65541`, and this output file corresponds to the submission number `15` in the job array.
-Moreover this index is passed to the Python code `demo.py` as an argument.
+Moreover, this index is passed to the Python code `demo.py` as an argument.

 > Note that they can be accessed either as `Slurm.<name>` or `slurm.<name>`, here `slurm` is an instance of the `Slurm` class.